Quality Of Care For Our Animals

 • Yes, it’s actually a good thing for horses to sweat.
 It is a natural cooling process, just as it is with humans.
 PCW also adds a vitamin E supplement to the animals’ feed to promote sweating and electrolytes to the water they drink to replace necessary elements lost through sweating.
 Additionally, visitors will notice plenty of fans, gentle mist and umbrellas to keep them cool.

-• Yes, when the temperature reaches 90 degrees or the heat index reaches 95, carriage tours are halted.
-Additionally, the Borges carriage rides crew manually checks the temperature of each animal before and after every tour.
+• Yes, when the temperature exceeds 80 degrees, carriage tours are halted.
+Additionally, Tahoe Sleigh Ride crew manually check the temperature of each animal before and after every tour.
 If the animal appears to be in any distress, it is pulled from service.
-The Borges crew usually drive the same horse.
-They become familiar with and take great pride in the individual monitoring, knowledge and care of their animal.
-There has never been a heat related incident in our over 50 years of business.
+The crew usually drive the same horse, becoming familiar with and take great pride in the individual monitoring, knowledge and care of their animal.
+There has never been a heat related incident in our over 50 years of business!

 • Borges Carriage animals are given a minimum of 10 minutes to rest and to drink water between each tour.